(See also Definition of Dermatitis.)

 Newborns may develop SD with a thick, yellow, crusted scalp lesion (cradle cap); fissuring and yellow scaling behind the ears; red facial papules; and stubborn diaper rash.
 Older children and adults may develop thick, tenacious, scaly plaques on the scalp that may measure 1 to 2 cm in diameter.

-In adults with involvement of the scalp, zinc pyrithione, selenium sulfide, sulfur and salicylic acid, ketoconazole (2% and 1%), and tar shampoo (available OTC) should be used daily or every other day until dandruff is controlled and twice/wk thereafter.
+In adults with involvement of the scalp, zinc pyrithione, selenium sulfide, sulfur and salicylic acid, ketoconazole (2% and 1%), and tar shampoo (available over the counter) should be used daily or every other day until dandruff is controlled and twice/week thereafter.
 A corticosteroid lotion (eg, 0.01% fluocinolone acetonide solution, 0.025% triamcinolone acetonide lotion) can be rubbed into the scalp or other hairy areas twice daily until scaling and redness are controlled.

-For SD of the postauricular areas, nasolabial folds, eyelid margins, and bridge of the nose, 1 to 2.5% hydrocortisone cream is rubbed in 2 or 3 times daily, decreasing to once/day when SD is controlled; hydrocortisone cream is the safest corticosteroid for the face because fluorinated corticosteroids may cause adverse effects (eg, telangiectasia, atrophy, perioral dermatitis).
-In some patients, 2% ketoconazole cream or other topical imidazoles applied twice daily for 1 to 2 wk induce a remission that lasts for months.
+For seborrheic dermatitis (SD) of the postauricular areas, nasolabial folds, eyelid margins, and bridge of the nose, 1 to 2.5% hydrocortisone cream is rubbed in 2 or 3 times daily, decreasing to once a day when SD is controlled; hydrocortisone cream is the safest corticosteroid for the face because fluorinated corticosteroids may cause adverse effects (eg, telangiectasia, atrophy, perioral dermatitis).
+In some patients, 2% ketoconazole cream or other topical imidazoles applied twice daily for 1 to 2 weeks induce a remission that lasts for months.
 An imidazole or hydrocortisone can be used as first-line therapy; if necessary, they can be used simultaneously.
 Calcineurin inhibitors (pimecrolimus and tacrolimus) are also effective particularly when long-term use is necessary.
 For eyelid margin seborrhea, a dilution of 1 part baby shampoo to 9 parts water is applied with a cotton swab.

 In infants, a baby shampoo is used daily, and 1 to 2.5% hydrocortisone cream or fluocinolone 0.01% oil can be used once to twice daily for redness and scaling on the scalp or face.
 Topical antifungals such as ketoconazole 2% cream or econazole 1% cream can also be helpful in severe cases.
 For thick lesions on the scalp of a young child, mineral oil, olive oil, or a corticosteroid gel or oil is applied at bedtime to affected areas and rubbed in with a toothbrush.
 The scalp is shampooed daily until the thick scale is gone.